GSLabDev/docker-connector/README.md

 # README.md

 ## Docker Anypoint™ Connector
 Docker Connector is a communication tool that provides seamless integration with the Docker engine from a mule flow.
 It exposes Docker operations by executing API calls as per configuration.
-It supports http and https connections and can be used as inbound, inbount streaming and outbound connector from the mule flow.
+It supports *HTTP* and *HTTPS* connections and can be used as inbound, inbount streaming and outbound connector from the mule flow.
 Docker connector is build using docker-java client.

 ## Supported Mule runtime versions
 Mule 3.8.5